pdogg/jt65stego/README.md

 ```
 This module provides the bulk of the actual functionality for encoding and decoding JT65 messages which may or may not
 contain steganography.
-The –encode and –decode command line options are used to encode and decode JT65 packets
+The --encode and --decode command line options are used to encode and decode JT65 packets
 respectively.
-In the encoding mode –jt65msg specifies the message(s) to be encoded and the output can be sent to stdout
+In the encoding mode --jt65msg specifies the message(s) to be encoded and the output can be sent to stdout
-or wav files with the –stdout and –wavout.
+or wav files with the --stdout and --wavout.
 Stdout output is formated as a list of symbols as integers.

-Basic steganography can be added to JT65 packets by specifying the –stegmsg and –key options on encode and a –key option
+Basic steganography can be added to JT65 packets by specifying the --stegmsg and --key options on encode and a --key
-in decode. --cipher and –aesmode are used to define encryption ciphers and modes in the case of AES to add encryption to
+option in decode. --cipher and --aesmode are used to define encryption ciphers and modes in the case of AES to add
-the steganography message as specified in the help output.
+encryption to the steganography message as specified in the help output.

 Example basic steganography encode and decode via stdout:
 ```